 But then another thought entered his head, ‘But what if she really isn’t a normal dragon?
 What if she really will give me her treasures, without me having to harm her?
 That would be a win-win situation wouldn’t it?
 Nobody has to die, I get the treasure, she gets to live, what’s the problem?
 Yes, that was definitely a possibility.
 But then again, he was a knight.
 It was his job to slay the marauding dragon and free the people from the terrors wreaked on the countryside by the destructive, fiery breath of the winged demon.

 But, now that he thought of it, he had never actually seen any fields of corn, burnt to a smoldering crisp, or a virgin tied to a post and left in a field for a dragon’s meal.
-He had never heard the great wings that sounded like thunder, according to the stories, as the dragon flew over the terrified villagers whilst they sat huddled and terrified in their miserable hovels.
+He had never heard the great wings that sounded like thunder, according to the stories, as the dragon flew over the villagers whilst they sat huddled and terrified in their miserable hovels.
 He had never actually known anyone to lose so much as a sheep on the hillside to a hungry dragon.

 He peered around the rock again, but this time he was not so scared.
 However, now he had to make a choice.
 Which path would he take?
-On the one hand, he could walk away and look for a more accommodating dragon; one who would play the myth out with him and who he can slay so that he could walk back into the village like a hero, OR, he could see what would happen if he walked into the cave and accepted the ruby.
+On the one hand, he could walk away and look for a more accommodating dragon; one who would play the myth out with him and which he could slay so that he could walk back into the village like a hero, OR, he could see what would happen if he walked into the cave and accepted the ruby.

 Part of him wanted to feel like a man, powerful and heroic, but he was also curious.
 This golden dragon did not behave like other dragons were supposed to behave and that is what drew him into her cave.